Compared to what was available ten years ago, the modern HR and payroll systems available today are like upgrading from a Penny Farthing to a Ferrari.

 In HR, business leaders also need quick, easy access to data and reporting tools.
 But a worryingly large number of organisations are hampered in this because of the way HR data systems are structured, with people data siloed and incompatible.

-Similarly, information on various HR processes is necessarily recorded by different people across several locations.
+Similarly, information on various HR processes such as learning & development is necessarily recorded by different people across several locations.
 And while it’s undertaken with enthusiasm ranging from ‘begrudging compliance’, to ‘oh, sorry, we forgot again’, different variation and interpretations often creep in.

 Incorrect Data for HR

 This leads us to one of the most pressing problems facing HR today, dirty data.
 That is, missing data, inaccurate data, duplicate data.